JoshMK/HTML-JS-accessibility-snippets/README.md

 ### Notes

-- Use WhatInput to differentiate between mouse/keyboard interactions for outline styles
+- Use WhatInput to differentiate between mouse/keyboard interactions for the skip nav link's outline styles.
-- setting 'tabindex=-1' on the 'main' element is supposed to correct a bug preventing it from being focused wihout a tabindex attribute in older IE versions
+- setting 'tabindex=-1' on the 'main' element is supposed to correct a bug preventing it from being focused without a tabindex attribute in older IE versions.

 ### References